ChemTalk

 202101 Protein quaternary structure containing amino acid chains

-In this diagram the blue and the pink represent different amino acid chains
+In this diagram, the blue portion and the pink portion represent different amino acid chains.

-The shape of a protein will determine how and if this protein is going to work.
-A protein can only work properly if the shape is correct for its function.
+A protein’s shape determines how and if it is going to function.
+A protein can only work properly if its shape is correct for its function.

-The process of denaturation alters the native confirmation of a protein.
-As a result, function can be dramatically altered.
-There are some things that denature proteins.
-Adding a chemical agent that disrupts hydrogen bonding, getting too hot, or changing pH can all denature proteins.
+The process of denaturation alters the native conformation of a protein.
+As a result, its function can be dramatically altered.
+Adding a chemical agent that disrupts hydrogen bonding, getting too hot, or changing pH are all ways to potentially denature proteins.